jers0/ultimate-guitar-scraper/README.md

 > Rock and roll! 🎸 🎶 r🤘🏻

 The scraper allow you to:
-- search TAB by song name and band name
+- Search TAB by song name and band name.
-- get TAB by TAB url
+- Get TAB from its url.
-- suggestion for artist or album
+- Get suggestions for artist or album.

 ## installation